tml-tuebingen/chatgpt-algorithm-exam/README.md

-## ChatGPT Participates in a Computer Science Exam
+## Repository for ''ChatGPT Participates in a Computer Science Exam''

 This repository contains the transcript of the conversations with ChatGPT.
-It accompanies our paper [ChatGPT Participates in a Computer Science Exam](https://arxiv.org/abs/2303.09461).
+It accompanies the paper [ChatGPT Participates in a Computer Science Exam](https://arxiv.org/abs/2303.09461) by Sebastian Bordt and Ulrike von Luxburg.

 The folder [GPT-3.5](https://github.com/tml-tuebingen/chatgpt-algorithm-exam/tree/main/GPT-3.5) contains the transcript from 16.2.2023 using GPT-3.5.
 These are the responses that were blindly graded alongside the student responses.